TanStack/query/README.md

   - If a promise is returned, it will be awaited and resolved before proceeding
 - `onSettled: Function(data, error) => Promise | undefined`
   - Optional
-  - This function will fire when the mutation is is either successfully fetched or encounters an error and be passed either the data or error
+  - This function will fire when the mutation is either successfully fetched or encounters an error and be passed either the data or error
   - If a promise is returned, it will be awaited and resolved before proceeding
 - `throwOnError`
   - Defaults to `false`